From Conflict to Collaboration? Greenpeace’s Greenfreeze Campaign (Case Study)

 The fundamental approach that influences a new idea to be widely spread is the innovation itself, channels, time, and the system.
 Furthermore, for any innovation to be self-sustained it should be widely adopted by relying on a sufficient number of adopters to create more growth and sustainability.

 When assessing a non-government organization like Greenpeace and a profit organization in terms of diffusing an innovative idea or product we must look at the main goal that stands behind both.
-In the Greenpeace approach the consequences will include the impact of an innovation on others like (countries, states, organizations or social movements) rather than the organization itself.
-The results here are more related with issues of social prosperity.
+In the Greenpeace approach, the consequences will include the impact of an innovation on others like (countries, states, organizations, or social movements) rather than the organization itself.
+The results here are more related to issues of social prosperity.

 Greenpeace had two main competitive advantages that highly contributed to their success: